gerrymclarnon/MyStudySpace/README.md

 The app has been built with Ionic2 (Angular2 & TypeScript) to give an app like user experience.
 It also makes for an easy method of creating a native app version in the future.

-## GitHub Pages
+## Demo

-View a demo of the app at https://gerrymclarnon.github.io/MyStudySpace/.
+View a demo of the web app with static data at https://gerrymclarnon.github.io/MyStudySpace/.